Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-If the Start date and/or Due date fields on a parent issue are empty, the roadmap infers its duration based on the dates assigned to child issues.
+If the Start date and/or Due date fields on a parent issue are empty, the timeline infers its duration based on the dates assigned to child issues.
 We refer to this as a roll-up.
 These dates automatically update as those of the child issues change, but are overridden by any manually set dates.

-If your roadmap is using these rolled-up dates, you’ll see an arrow icon when you hover on the schedule bars:
+If your timeline is using these rolled-up dates, you’ll see an arrow icon when you hover on the schedule bars:

 In order to roll up dates:

 parent issues can’t have a start and/or end date set.
 Manually set start and/or due dates override any inferred values.
 Bear in mind that manually adjusting the length of a schedule bar via drag and drop assigns a date to your issue.

 all child issues need to be scheduled with either start and end dates or sprints (for scrum teams).

 Roll-up values for scrum teams